reecerussell/tw-management-system/lambda.get-queue-busters/README.md

 ## Permissions

-This lambda function requires full read/write access to DynamoDB.
+This lambda function requires read access to DynamoDB.